 Once the parties have signed the purchase contract and the seller receives the earnest money check, the seller is well within their legal rights to deposit it.
 The earnest money is held in escrow by a third party until the deal either closes or falls through.
 That means the seller doesn't literally receive the money yet.
 That happens later, either at closing or in the event the buyer backs out for a reason not allowed in the contract.

 The main reason that the check is actually deposited into escrow (as compared to the seller just holding on to it) is to verify that there are good funds available in the event of the buyer defaulting.
 Depositing the check also prevents an unscrupulous buyer from later canceling the check upon deciding to break the contract without a valid reason.

-Because your account was overdrawn, you need to get this cleared up with your bank and the seller immediately.
-As of right now, the seller does not have good funds in his possession for your earnest money, and you are likely in violation of the purchase contract.
+The last thing you need while you're under the stress of a home purchase is a financial concern like an overdrawn bank account.
+You need to get this cleared up with your bank and the seller immediately.
+Until then, the seller does not have good funds in his possession for your earnest money, likely putting you in violation of the purchase contract.